2023 Best Dental Support Services Bachelor's Degree Schools in the Great Lakes Region

 Full Dental Support Services at University of Michigan - Ann Arbor Report

-A rank of #3 on this year’s list means Lewis University is a great place for dental support services students working on their bachelor’s degree.
-Located in the large suburb of Romeoville, Lewis is a private not-for-profit school with a medium-sized student population.
+Out of the 13 schools in the Great Lakes Region that were part of this year’s ranking, Lewis University landed the # 3 spot on the list.
+Located in the suburb of Romeoville, Lewis is a private not-for-profit school with a moderately-sized student population.

 The average amount in student loans that dental support majors at Ferris take out while working on their Bachelor's Degree is $27,994.

-Read full report on Dental Support Services at Ferris State University
+Full Dental Support Services at Ferris State University Report

 Full Dental Support Services at Indiana University - Purdue University - Indianapolis Report

-Read full report on Dental Support Services at Purdue University Fort Wayne
+Read full report on Dental Support Services at Southern Illinois University Carbondale

 University of Southern Indiana came in at #8 in this year’s edition of the Best Dental Support Services Bachelor’s Degree Schools in the Great Lakes Region ranking.
-USI is a medium-sized public school located in the suburb of Evansville.
+USI is a moderately-sized public school located in the midsize suburb of Evansville.

 The average amount in student loans that dental support majors at Siena Heights University take out while working on their Bachelor's Degree is $28,139.